APT Repositories

-You can set up a Apt proxy repository to access a remote repository location.
+You may set up an APT proxy repository to access a remote repository location.

 Minimal configuration steps are:

-• If the remote repository has a flat format, check the Flat checkbox
+If the remote repository has a flat format, check the

 Hosting Apt Repositories

-When creating a Apt Hosted repository you need to generate a PGP signing key pair or use an existing one.
-The current implementation of Apt hosted repository signs only metadata.
-Nexus Repository Manager does not sign packages.
-If you want to use signed .deb and .udeb packages, upload to the repository already signed files.
+When creating a hosted APT repository, you need to generate a GPG signing key pair or use an existing one.
+Hosted APT repositories only sign the metadata.
+Nexus Repository does not sign packages.

 Generate a key pair in a Linux system with the following commands: